tureluren/refql/README.md

 ## Introduction
 RefQL is about retrieving referenced data in an elegant, non-painful and no-nosense way (see [relationships](#Relationships)).
 If you are a fan of simple, traditional REST API endpoints and not of GraphQL, but you do want that GraphQL feeling when querying a database, RefQL is for you.

-> Note that for now RefQL only works with PostgreSQL.
-The [node-postgres](https://github.com/brianc/node-postgres) library is used to communicate with your PostgresSQL database.

 ## Installation
 ```bash
 yarn install refql